 While the Ravens were in town, they recorded four tunes on December 13th: "I've Been A Fool," "Talk Of The Town," "I Don't Have To Ride No More," and "No More Kisses For Baby."

-In December 1949, National issued a pair of releases.
-The first of these had the great ballad "I'm Afraid Of You," backed with "Get Wise Baby," both sides led by Ricky.
-The second was "I Don't Have To Ride No More" (Ricky)/"I've Been A Fool" (Maithe).
-While "I've Been A Fool" was rushed out to compete with Little Jimmy Scott's original, it was "I Don't Have To Ride No More" that topped out at #9 (R&B), becoming their last chart hit on National.
+In January 1950, National issued "I Don't Have To Ride No More" (Ricky)/"I've Been A Fool" (Maithe).
+While "I've Been A Fool" was supposed to compete with Little Jimmy Scott's original, it was "I Don't Have To Ride No More" that topped out at #9 (R&B), becoming their last chart hit on National.
 (Notice that it's not the Ravens' great ballads that make the charts.)

 In February 1950, the Ravens played Chicago's Regal Theater, with Dinah Washington and the Three Chocolateers.
 March saw the Ravens returning to Broadway's Bop City, for a twelve-day engagement with bandleader Artie Shaw.
 While there, Ricks slipped and hurt his back while (went the story) moving a stack of Ravens' arrangements; this served to sideline him for one performance.